 For years, 1Password offered local-only storage.
 However, as of two years ago, it has transitioned to a subscription model and stopped offering the ability to create new accounts for the standalone model.
 So while there is a free tier, there's no way to access it unless you already had a license.

 Pricing is high, charging the second most for single user and family subscriptions (with the latter only 11 cents away from the most expensive listing).
 Also, it is the only one our list without a free version, but it does offer a free trial for 30 days.
+One final downside is a lack of support for autofill in browsers on Android Pie or higher.

 Nonetheless, 1Password is a great option, especially for those not using multi-factor authentication that want the convenience of cloud database.
 However, its lack of a free version and high pricing forced us to place it on our list.